 - Gently work some slow-release bulb fertilizer into the soil surface in early spring to nourish your bulbs for the coming year’s blossoms.

-- For a one-time bloom, bulbs can be planted closer together than normal for a more striking visual impact (about 2 inches apart).
+- For a one-time bloom, bulbs can be planted closer together than normal for a more striking visual impact (separated by about 2″ inches).

 - Once planted, make sure the soil stays moist to help them grow.